 Revisions to the Waterfront Revitalization Program

 Public Review Process

 Following referral by the City Planning Commission on March 26, 2012, the revisions to the WRP undergo public review following the 197-a process for community input and adoption.
 Community Boards within the city’s Coastal Zone had 60 days and each Borough Board and Borough President had 120 days for review and to submit comments.
 The comment period ended on July 31, 2012.

 DCP staff presented the revisions at public meetings to all five Borough Boards, two Borough Presidents, and the 19 Community Boards who requested presentations, as well as numerous other stakeholders.
 Five Borough Boards held public hearings.
 Three Borough Boards approved with comments, 0 opposed, and 2 did not take a position.
 Two Borough Presidents approved with comments, 0 opposed and 3 did not take a position.
 Thirteen Community Boards responded in writing in the following way: 3 approved, 9 approved with comments, 0 opposed, and 1 reviewed without taking a position.

-For more information about the proposed revisions to the WRP, contact Jessica Fain at the Waterfront and Open Space Division at 212-720-3525 or by email at
+For more information about the revisions to the WRP, contact Jessica Fain at the Waterfront and Open Space Division at 212-720-3525 or by email at

 This material was prepared for the New York State Department of State, with funds provided under Title 11 of the Environmental Protection Fund.